citp/privacy-policy-historical/t/tv/tvl/tvlicensing.co.uk.md

 These are all terms used to describe a particular form of technology implemented by many sites in order to help them to understand and analyse how their site is being used and, in turn, to improve your experience of the site.

-A web beacon (or similar) usually takes the form of a small, transparent image, which is embedded in a web page or an email.
+A web beacon usually takes the form of a small, transparent image, which is embedded in a web page or an email.
 They are used in conjunction with cookies and send information such as your IP address, when the page or email was viewed, from what device and which geo-location etc.

-TV Licensing uses clear GIFs in emails to tell us if the email has been opened.
+TV Licensing uses web beacons in emails to tell us if the email has been opened.

 ##### 4.5.6.
 Opting out of web beacons